Aneousion/React-Todo-App/README.md

 # React-Todo-App
-A simple react todo app written in typescript and styled with vanilla css.
+A simple todo-app written in React-Typescript and styled with vanilla css.
 [Demo](https://reactts-todo-app.vercel.app)